 The Cape Verdeans display a wonderful cultural mix of Africa and Brazil, with a dash of Portugal.
-Friendly, laid back and very tolerant.
+They are friendly, laid back and very tolerant.

 Our advice would be to travel light - and we mean really light.